African - Caribbean Heritage Art

 In the modern era an emphasis has been placed on the aesthetic visual form which includes the visual arts both fine and applied arts.

-Fine art is developed primarily for aesthetics or beauty, whereas the appiled arts include decorative arts and crafts whose object is the design and manufacture of that object are both beautiful and functional.
+Fine art is developed primarily for aesthetics or beauty, whereas the applied arts include decorative arts and crafts whose object is the design and manufacture of that object are both beautiful and functional.

-Historically, cultural West African art paintings are some of the most splendly colorful psychedelic modes of artwork known to mankind that symbolically illimunates and represents the art and culture of the times.
+Historically, cultural African art paintings are some of the most Spendley colorful psychedelic modes of artwork known to mankind that symbolically illuminates and represents the art and culture of the times.